pooyavahidi/examples/ai/gradient_descent.md

 4. **Update the Parameters:** Update the parameters $w$ and $b$ in the opposite direction of the gradient (to descent down the hill) by a small step size $\alpha$.
 5. **Repeat until Convergence:** Repeat from step 2, for multiple [Iterations](https://developers.google.com/machine-learning/glossary#iteration) until we reach a point where parameters $w$ and $b$ don't change much with each iteration, and the cost function doesn't decrease significantly.
 This is called **convergence**.

-> An **iteration** is a complete cycle of updating the model parameters (weights and biases) based on the gradient of the cost function.
+> An **iteration** is a complete cycle of updating the model parameters (weights and biases) based on the gradient of the cost function (step 2 to step 4).

 Steps 1 and 2 are self-explanatory and have been discussed previously.
 So, we will focus on steps 3 onwards.